Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 What happens if my name is spelled differently on my CNI and my Alien Registration Card?

 The district office will likely reject or delay the registration.
 Name romanization must match across your passport, your Alien Registration Card (외국인등록증), and your CNI.
 If there is a mismatch between your passport and your ARC, resolve it at the immigration office before going to the district office.
-If the mismatch is between the CNI and your passport, obtain a corrected CNI.
+If the mismatch is between the CNI and your passport, get a corrected CNI.

 My home country is not listed here.
 What do I do?